syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 # Exporting

-SfDataGrid provides support for exporting the data to Excel with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also provides support for [Grouping](https://help.syncfusion.com/xamarin-ios/sfdatagrid/grouping), [Filtering](https://help.syncfusion.com/xamarin-ios/sfdatagrid/filtering) and [Sorting](https://help.syncfusion.com/xamarin-ios/sfdatagrid/sorting) when exporting.
+The SfDataGrid supports exporting the data to Excel with several customization options like custom appearance, excluding specific columns, excluding headers, setting custom row height, setting custom column width, etc. It also supports [Grouping](https://help.syncfusion.com/xamarin-ios/sfdatagrid/grouping), [Filtering](https://help.syncfusion.com/xamarin-ios/sfdatagrid/filtering), and [Sorting](https://help.syncfusion.com/xamarin-ios/sfdatagrid/sorting) when exporting.

-In order to use export to excel and functionalities of SfDataGrid, add the required assembly references to your application as discussed in the [Assembly deployment](/xamarin-ios/sfdatagrid/getting-started#assembly-deployment) section.
+To use export to Excel and functionalities of the SfDataGrid, add the required assembly references to your application as discussed in the [Assembly deployment](/xamarin-ios/sfdatagrid/getting-started#assembly-deployment) section.

-The below code explains how to create and display a SfDataGrid in view.
+The following code explains how to create and display a SfDataGrid in view.

 {% tabs %}
 {% highlight c# %}